G Storm: Plot

-ICAC senior principal investigator William Luk makes a presentation at the PanAsia Convention Against Corruption (PACAC) in W City where his boss, Yu Sir, introduces him to the legal adviser of the SE Anti-corruption Association, Chief Justice of Asia Emma Pong, who plans to travel to Hong Kong next week to host a forum addressing the issue trafficking sex slaves.
-There, a female suicide bomber and holds Pong hostage while a group of terrorists led by Sirius and a gunfight ensues where Sirius kills the suicide bomber and Yu Sir.
-Luk then shoots Sirius dead while the other terrorists escape as Luk runs out of ammunition.
+ICAC senior principal investigator William Luk delivers a presentation at the PanAsia Convention Against Corruption (PACAC) in W City.
+At the convention, his boss Yu Sir introduces him to the legal adviser of the SE Anti-corruption Association, Chief Justice of Asia Emma Pong, who plans to travel to Hong Kong next week to host a forum addressing the issue trafficking sex slaves.
+However, a female suicide bomber appears and holds Pong hostage; a group of terrorists led by Sirius appears and a gunfight ensues where Sirius kills the suicide bomber and Yu Sir.
+Luk then shoots Sirius dead, but the other terrorists escape as Luk runs out of ammunition.

 Back in Hong Kong, the ICAC starts investigating the sex trafficking case while Luk's friend and informant, Wong Lam-luk snaps photos of senior customs inspector Kwong Yat-long discussing business with Chumook.
-The next day, Luk leads his squad, which include Kenny Ching, on an operation to spy on Kwong at the Kwai Tsing Container Terminals.
-By night time, they notice sex slaves being unloaded from one of the containers and a gunfight ensues between the ICAC and the traffickers, while Luk's friend and police inspector Lau Po-keung arrive with his squad to back the ICAC.
-One of the slaves, whose younger sister was killed in the gunfight, reveals to the ICAC that they were from Thailand who were forced to work in clubs in Hong Kong and at the same time, Ching finds out the fake passports found from the terminal had fake visas which can only be made by the higher ups in the Immigration Department.
+The next day, Luk leads his squad, which includes Kenny Ching, on an operation to spy on Kwong at the Kwai Tsing Container Terminals.
+By night time, they notice sex slaves being unloaded from one of the containers.
+A gunfight ensues between the ICAC and the traffickers, while Luk's friend and police inspector Lau Po-keung arrives with his squad to back the ICAC.
+One of the slaves, whose younger sister was killed in the gunfight, reveals to the ICAC that they were from Thailand who were forced to work in clubs in Hong Kong.
+At the same time, Ching finds out that the fake passports found from the terminal had fake visas, which can only be made by the higher ups in the Immigration Department.

 Ching later confronts his younger half-brother Ching Fei-hung, a customs officer who was also present at the terminal, but Fei-hung is tight-lipped.
 Through investigation, the police discovers that the terrorists at the PACAC and the terminal are led by King, a former drug lord of the Golden Triangle who is on Interpol's Red Notice, while Judge Pong has been sanctioning King and freezing his assets.
-Since Pong will arrive in Hong Kong in three days, Yu Hung-sing, Director of Crime and Security Bureau sets up an interdepartmental task force with Luk continuing on investigations while Lau is transferred to the G4 department to protect Pong's safety in Hong Kong.
+Since Pong will arrive in Hong Kong in three days, Yu Hung-sing, the Director of Crime and Security Bureau, sets up an interdepartmental task force with Luk continuing on investigations while Lau is transferred to the G4 department to protect Pong's safety in Hong Kong.
 It turns out King works as a mercenary for the mastermind behind the international human trafficking syndicate, Siu Cheuk-ngah.
 Siu orders Chumook to kill every government official that they bribed, including Kwong.